 • Clarity, coherence, and organization of the manuscript

-• Accuracy and adequacy of references and citations
+• Accuracy, adequacy, and currency of references and citations

 5. Editorial Decision